 - Excessive thirst

-An endocrinologist will determine which blood tests are necessary to investigate whether there are pituitary hormone deficiencies.
+An endocrinologist determines which blood tests are necessary to investigate whether there are pituitary hormone deficiencies.

-Although a pituitary adenoma can be seen on a regular MRI, patients often require a more detailed imaging of the pituitary (pituitary protocol MRI) to determine the anatomy of the tumor and its relation to the optic nerves and the pituitary gland.
+Although a pituitary adenoma can be seen on a regular MRI, you may require more detailed imaging of the pituitary to determine the anatomy of the tumor and its relation to the optic nerves and the pituitary gland.

 If pituitary deficiencies are present before the surgery, hormone replacements will be prescribed to compensate for the loss of hormone production.
 This type of medication will not shrink or remove the tumor.

-Although small tumors can often be followed without surgery, the treatment for large nonfunctioning adenomas is surgery to remove as much of the tumor as possible.
+Although small tumors can often be followed without surgery, large nonfunctioning adenomas require surgery to remove as much of the tumor as possible.

-The size and location of your tumor will will determine whether or not you need radiation therapy.
+The size and location of your tumor determines whether or not you need radiation therapy.

 Since many NFAs are large in size, they may have grown large enough to surround other structures such as the carotid artery or the optic nerves.
-In these cases, surgery alone can’t remove the entire tumor, so we use radiation therapy to shrink the remaining tumor..
+In these cases, surgery alone can’t remove the entire tumor, but radiation therapy can shrink the remaining tumor.

 Monitoring After Treatment

 All types of pituitary adenomas, including a nonfunctioning adenoma, may recur at any time.
 For this reason you’ll need regular visits with your endocrinologist and neurosurgeon.
-Since there is no blood test to determine if a nonfunctioning adenoma has returned, you will need to have an MRI scan every year, for at least the first 5 years after surgery.
+You'll need to have an MRI scan every year, for at least the first five years after surgery.
 If your tumor doesn’t recur, you can have your MRI every two years.